chrisgreen1993/expo-native-codegen/README.md

 # Expo Record CodeGen

-A Node.js library and CLI tool built with Bun.
+A Node.js library and CLI tool for generating Expo Record classes from TypeScript interfaces.

+## Problem

+When creating Expo Native Modules, developers must manually write:
+1. TypeScript interfaces (for JS side)
+2. Swift Record classes (for iOS)
+3. Kotlin Record classes (for Android)

+This is repetitive, error-prone, and time-consuming work.

+## Solution

+This library generates Swift and Kotlin Record classes from TypeScript interfaces automatically.

 ## Setup